I Can’t Afford to Live on My Wages – Guidance & Tips

 Are you eligible for benefits?

-If you are struggling financially, I recommend that you check to see if you can claim any other benefits or increase your current benefit claims.
+If you lost your job and need money to pay bills, I recommend that you check to see if you can claim any other benefits or increase your current benefit claims.

 - You must be over 18 and younger than 66